borkdude/blog/source/_posts/2015-06-01-from-leiningen-to-boot.markdown

 nil
 ```

-In our Boot program (builds are programs in Boot!) this is simply done so:
+In Boot I attempted to do it like this:

 ```clojure
 (alter-var-root (var *print-length*) (fn [v] 20))